-In March 2023, we awarded $64.3 million of funding from the hydrogen hub initiative to the first 2 hub projects.
-These 2 projects were selected after a commercial, technical and strategic assessment.
+We have awarded $109.3 million of funding from the hydrogen hub initiative to 3 hub projects.
+We selected these 3 projects after a commercial, technical and strategic assessment.

 |Funding recipient||Funding amount||Project name||Location||Project summary||Electrolyser capacity (MW)||Green hydrogen production (tonnes per annum)|

 |BOC Limited||$28.5 million||The Illawarra hydrogen technology hub||Cringila||The Illawarra hydrogen technology hub will kick-start the adoption of green hydrogen in NSW for transport and electricity.
 The project will use existing infrastructure, will be scalable and create local clean energy jobs to help transition NSW workforces to the sector.||10.5||1,460|

 |Hiringa Sundown Project Co.
 Pty Ltd as trustee for the Project Trust||$35.8 million||Good Earth Green Hydrogen and Ammonia ("GEGHA")||Moree Plains||Good Earth Green Hydrogen and Ammonia (GEGHA) will be an integrated solar energy to hydrogen and ammonia project.
 All manufacturing operations will be co-located at the Wathagar cotton ginning facility site on the Keytah agricultural property, near Moree in northern NSW.||12||936.5|

 |Origin Future Fuels||$45 million||Hunter Valley Hydrogen Hub||Kooragang Island||Origin Energy will work with Orica to develop a Hunter Valley Hydrogen Hub.
 This will deliver a safe, reliable and commercial-scale green hydrogen supply chain in the Newcastle industrial and port zone.||55||5,500|